IPCA says Northland police unjustified in fatal pursuit of drink-driver in Kaitaia - NZ Herald

 The investigation found the officer failed to give the correct reason for the pursuit which affected the assessment and decision making of the police dispatcher, pursuit controller, and tactical officers.

-Doherty said it would've been safer to let the car go and make follow-up enquiries using the Mazda's registration details.
+Doherty said it would've been safer to let the car go and make follow-up inquiries using the Mazda's registration details.

 "He did not give enough consideration to the additional pressure a pursuit would likely place on the fleeing driver, increasing the chances of unsafe driving."